Snapchat Planets in Order: What Each Planet Means

 4. Now, scroll down and toggle on Solar System.

-Check Your Position in Your Friend’s Snapchat Solar System
+Check Your Position in a Friend’s Snapchat Solar System

 Now that you know everything you need about Snapchat’s Friend Solar System, you can head to your best friend’s profile and see what your position is in their Snapchat Solar System.